July 27-30, 2023 at University of Dayton

 Registration & Pricing

-Leadership Schools are usually held at a college campus, so registration includes residence hall accommodation and meals in the dining hall.
-The first meal of Scobie is usually dinner on Thursday evening.
-The final meal usually is breakfast on Sunday morning before departure.
+Herb Scobie Leadership School is held at a college campus, so registration includes residence hall accommodation and meals in the dining hall.
+The first meal of Scobie is dinner on Thursday evening.
+The final meal is breakfast on Sunday morning before departure.
 Transportation is not reimbursed, but many chapters budget to provide some allowance to their participants.

 Scobie costs are subsidized in two ways: